Korumburra

+Established around 1889, the town's prosperity grew for many years based on coal mining, which lasted until around 1962.
+A coal-miners' strike affected the town in 1937, during the Depression years.

 History

 The Post Office in the area opened on 1 September 1884, and moved to the township on the railway survey line on 1 November 1889, the existing office being renamed Glentress.

 The railway arrived in 1891, and the now heritage listed railway station was built in 1908.
-Korumburra owed its early prosperity to coal mining; 2,000,000 tonnes of coal were produced by the Korumburra coalfields from 1893 to 1962.

-The town has also enjoyed a wave of migration of European migrants who have added to the town's growth and culture.
-Antonio Radovick "Father of Korumburra" was the most successful Croatian pioneer in Victoria who contributed to the start and growth of the town in the 1890s and 1900s.
+The town enjoyed a wave of migration of European migrants, who added to the town's growth and culture.
+Antonio Radovick "Father of Korumburra" was the most successful Croatian pioneer in Victoria, who contributed to the start and growth of the town in the 1890s and 1900s.
 He built the town's first hotel in 1889, and there is a street bearing his name nearby.

 The township has a common incorrect spelling of its name being Kurrumburra, with 45 records shown in the World War Two Nominal Roll.

+Coal-mining

+Korumburra owed its early prosperity to coal mining; 2,000,000 tonnes of coal were produced by the Korumburra coalfields from 1893 to 1962.